Altruist Financial Advisors LLC

 Retirement Accounts (i.e., tax-deferred or tax-exempt accounts)

 bulletDFA Emerging Markets Small Cap Portfolio (DEMSX).
-E/R: 0.80%.
+E/R: 0.59%.
 This fund invests in the bottom 20%-40% of 16 emerging market countries.
 Stocks of less than $25 million are excluded.
-Target country allocations are approximately capitalization weighted in accordance with free float market capitalizations, subject to a buying ceiling.
-The buying ceiling should reduce the fund's exposure to political risk.
+Target country allocations are approximately capitalization weighted in accordance with free float market capitalizations.
 Rebalancing is only done with new money to minimize transaction fees.

 bulletSPDR S&P Emerging Markets Small Cap ETF (EWX).
 E/R: 0.65%.
-This ETF tracks the S&P/Citigroup Emerging Market Small Cap < $2 Billion Index.
-For more information on ETFs, see here.
+This ETF tracks the S&P Emerging Market Small Cap < $2 Billion Index.

-bulletiShares MSCI Emerging Markets Small Cap Fund.
-E/R: 0.75%.
-This ETF, which is not yet released, will track the MSCI EMF Small Cap index.
-For more information on ETFs, see here.
+bulletiShares MSCI Emerging Markets Small Cap Fund (EEMS).
+E/R: 0.70%.
+This ETF tracks the MSCI EMF Small Cap index.

 bulletWisdomTree Emerging Markets SmallCap Dividend Fund (DGS).
-E/R: 0.63%.
+E/R: 0.58%.
 This ETF attempts to track the WisdomTree Emerging Markets SmallCap Dividend Index of emerging market small cap dividend-paying stocks.
 This index begins with the 10% smallest (in market cap) stocks in the WisdomTree Emerging Markets Dividend Index, and then weights them by total dividend payout.
 We rated this lower than the iShares fund above because we expect DGS's turnover to be higher during its periodic reconstitution -- we expect that this may cause its internal transaction costs to be higher, more than offsetting DGS's lower expense ratio.
 Further, DGS is apparently less diversified than the iShares fund, including only dividend-paying stocks.
-For more information on ETFs, see here.

 Taxable Accounts

 bulletSPDR S&P Emerging Markets Small Cap ETF (EWX).
 E/R: 0.65%.
-This ETF tracks the S&P/Citigroup Emerging Market Small Cap < $2 Billion Index.
-For more information on ETFs, see here.
+This ETF tracks the S&P Emerging Market Small Cap < $2 Billion Index.
+We prefer it to EEMS because it is dramatically more liquid and slightly less expensive.

-bulletiShares MSCI Emerging Markets Small Cap Fund.
-E/R: 0.75%.
-This ETF, which is not yet released, will track the MSCI EMF Small Cap index.
-For more information on ETFs, see here.
+bulletiShares MSCI Emerging Markets Small Cap Fund (EEMS).
+E/R: 0.70%.
+This ETF tracks the MSCI EMF Small Cap index.

 bulletWisdomTree Emerging Markets SmallCap Dividend Fund (DGS).
-E/R: 0.63%.
+E/R: 0.58%.
 This ETF attempts to track the WisdomTree Emerging Markets SmallCap Dividend Index of emerging market small cap dividend-paying stocks.
 This index begins with the 10% smallest (in market cap) stocks in the WisdomTree Emerging Markets Dividend Index, and then weights them by total dividend payout.
 We rated this lower than the iShares fund above because we expect DGS's turnover to be higher during its periodic reconstitution -- we expect that this may cause its internal transaction costs to be higher, more than offsetting DGS's lower expense ratio.
 Further, DGS is apparently less diversified than the above funds, including only dividend-paying stocks.
-For more information on ETFs, see here.

 Home ] About Altruist ] Our Code of Ethics ] How We Save You $ ] Our Services & Fees ] Fee Comparison ] Investing Strategies ] Investments ] DFA vs. Vanguard ] Nationwide Service ] Our Guarantee ] Reading Room ] Contact Information ] Search ] Site Map ]